keremkoseoglu/sql/README.md

-# sql_github
+# SQL: The Practical Guide
- SQL: The Practical Guide
+ Code samples from the book